Koddie-arch/Koddie-arch/README.md

 - 👋 Hi, I’m @Koddie-arch
-- 👀 I’m interested in technology ith knowledge on a bit of everything
+- 👀 I’m interested in technology with knowledge on a bit of everything
 - 🌱 I’m currently learning front-end web development

 <!---